Back to: LINQ Tutorial For Beginners and Professionals

 Example2:

 In the following example, we have created a non-generic (ArrayList) collection that contains integer and string values.
-Then we are casting that collection to IEnumerable<int> using the Cast<int> method.
+Then, we cast that collection to IEnumerable<int> using the Cast<int> method.
 At runtime, while casting the values, it will throw System.InvalidCastException runtime exception when it tries to cast the string value.

 using System.Linq; using System.Collections.Generic; using System; using System.Collections; namespace ConversionOperators { class Program { public static void Main() { ArrayList list = new ArrayList { 10, 20, 30, }; //The following statement throws System.InvalidCastException list.Add("40"); IEnumerable<int> result = list.Cast<int>(); foreach (int i in result) { Console.WriteLine(i); } Console.ReadKey(); } } }